xutianliang-128/StarsNet/README.md

 ### Step 4: Open "http://127.0.0.1:5000/ " in a browser

 ## Data Structure
-The relation between actors and movies are stored as dictionaries.
+The relation between actors and movies are stored as adjacency lists.
 If functions are called, the program will read the data, combined with the data from API and draw a bipartite graph to indicate the movies two actors worked together.